CrumrineCoder/Bard-Release/README.md

 * 404
 * Loading screen
 * Routing Issue, 404 on refresh **DONE!!**
-* Bug with updating the posts - the newest one plays the video. hotfixed by reloading all posts when a new one is added.
+* Bug with updating the posts - the newest one plays the video. hotfixed by reloading all posts when a new one is added.  *EHHH!*
 * Filter general tags **DONE!! (make optional)**
 * Get suggested tags **DONE!!**
 * Hide / progressively(infinite) comments